 Although Dubai is well known as a shopper's paradise throughout the year, the month of January is particularly good for bargain hunters.
 Right through January, over two million visitors flock to Dubai for the month-long Shopping Festival, which seems to involve every shop in the city, with concerts, children's entertainment, firework shows and other events offering a welcome break from the city-wide shopping frenzy.

-This is the most popular golfing event in the UAE.
-Many of the world's leading swingers return every year for a chance to play for the generous prize money.
-The competition is held at the famous Emirates Golf Club and generally attracts many tourists, who particularly enjoy the exhilaration on the final day.
+The most popular golfing event in the Middle East, the Omega Desert Classic sees many of the world's leading swingers return every year for a chance to nab the generous prize money.
+The competition is held at the famous Emirates Golf Club and generally attracts many tourists and golf-enthusiasts.

-This annual festival is held at Dubai Media City and appeals to many tourists who have enjoyed the engaging line ups in the past and the warm friendly atmosphere.
-Recent line ups have included, Toto, Robin Gibb, Stanley Jordan and Jamie Callum.
+This annual festival is held at Dubai Media City and appeals to many tourists who have enjoyed the engaging line up of Jazz icons in the past and the warm friendly atmosphere.
+Recent artists featured have included, Toto, Robin Gibb, Stanley Jordan and Jamie Callum.

 This is one of the most exciting events that brings together some of the best tennis players in the world, including Roger Federer and Maria Sharapova.
 The Dubai Open is held at the Aviation club, and the championships consist of an ATP (Association of Tennis Professionals) and a WTA (Women's Tennis Association).
 It is a fantastic opportunity to come and watch some of the best stars play under the sun.